mvs-develop/dev.bitshares.works/docs/bts_guide/tutorials/python-monitor.rst

 Monitoring Account Deposits with Python
 ***************************************

-This python library assists interfacing with a graphene-based network such as BitShares 2.0.
+This python library assists interfacing with a graphene-based network such as DNA 2.0.

 .. contents:: Table of Contents
    :local: